edgeimpulse/processing-blocks/README.md

 # Edge Impulse processing blocks

 These are officially supported processing blocks in Edge Impulse.
 These blocks can be selected from any project, and can be used as inspiration for [Building custom processing blocks](https://docs.edgeimpulse.com/docs/custom-blocks).
 These blocks are meant to be ran on a server.
-The corresponding C++ blocks are in the [C++ inferencing SDK](https://github.com/edgeimpulse/inferencing-sdk-cpp).
+The corresponding C++ blocks are in the [C++ inferencing SDK](https://github.com/edgeimpulse/inferencing-sdk-cpp), or can be found in the edge-impulse-sdk folder of the zip exported from Studio.

 ## Contributing to this repository